joaoalbert/beam-zernike-tests/README.md

 # beam-zernike-tests
 Auxiliary codes to help beam data testing and processing.
-These codes are being developed mainly for the BINGO telescope pipeline analysis.
+These codes are being developed mainly for the BINGO telescope pipeline analysis using the software GRASP.